(*with apologies to Shirley Jackson.)

 In February 1989, I was hired as an Assistant Attorney General in the Water Unit, in the Colorado Department of Law.
 Although a newbie, I was assigned to represent three state agencies opposing the huge application of American Water Development, Inc. (“AWDI”) for water rights from the aquifers of the San Luis Valley.

-The federal government had filed a motion to preempt state law in the Closed Basin Project, a federal irrigation project, and was supported by the opposers, local well owners represented by David Robbins and John Carlson.
+The federal government had filed a motion to preempt state law in the Closed Basin Project, a federal irrigation project, and was supported by the local well owners represented by David Robbins and John Carlson.
 Although the State, the feds, and the well owners were all technically on the same side–opposing AWDI–this motion was not adverse to AWDI.
 It was adverse to the State, specifically my client the State Engineer.
 I realized, later, that Robbins and Carlson were trying to forestall any rule the State Engineer might develop which would require their clients to deepen their wells.
-The water court had told the State Engineer, Jeris Danielson, in a previous case (AZT) that he must consider imposing such a rule.
+The water court had told the State Engineer, Jeris Danielson, in a previous case [AZT, which I now can’t find on the web, in Sept.
+2022] that he must consider imposing such a rule.

 The Closed Basin project wells are very shallow.
 If these wells could be insulated, as a matter of federal law, from state rules requiring them to be deepened, the opposers’ own shallow wells surrounding the project would also be protected “as a matter of topographical fact,” as attorney John Carlson put it.